alichamouda/todo-app/README.md

 #### Monitoring Folder

 Has scripts for Monitoring Server configuration.
-Let's user install Grafana and Prometheus on EC2 instance automatically deployed using CDK files.
+Lets user install Grafana and Prometheus on EC2 instance automatically deployed using CDK files.

 #### SRC